 Talk to your dentist about any concerns you have with brushing, oral care in general, and any pacifier or finger/thumb sucking.
 Questions or concerns about you or your child’s oral health are always welcomed by your dentist.
 Never worry or feel embarrassed about learning more.
 First-time parent or not, new things will always come up and your dentist is just one more advocate to help you and your family have optimal health.

 Pregnant or not, if you have concerns about your dental health or your child’s dental health our experts can help you answer any questions you might have.
-Call us at 844-717-9588 to find a dentist near you and to schedule your appointment today!
+Find a dentist near you and to schedule your appointment today!